Updated May 2023

 If you’ve ever dreamed of strolling beneath an endless canopy of California redwoods, Muir Woods is everything you’ve imagined.
 This National Monument comprises well over 500 acres of coastal redwoods, the tallest type of tree on Earth.
 While there are trees of all ages and sizes in the park, many are over 600 years old and some reach heights of up to 250 feet.The density of these fog-loving trees creates a wonderland for woodland creatures, forest-floor wildflowers, and hikers alike.
 The park has six miles of trails, with loops for all levels and time frames starting at half an hour.
 Longer loops will take you through Muir Woods and all the way into Mount Tamalpais State Park, another densely wooded favorite destination among Bay Area hikers.

 On weekends and holidays starting in March and continuing through the summer, a Muir Woods shuttle bus picks up just north of the Golden Gate Bridge and takes visitors right to the park.
+Weekday shuttle service is also available June through mid-August.
+To get to the shuttle, take the ferry from San Francisco across the Bay to the Larkspur Ferry Terminal.

 Getting to Treasure Island is as easy as boarding the bus.
 MUNI’s #108 bus leaves every 15 minutes from downtown San Francisco, and will zip you across the new Bay Bridge and over to Treasure Island in a matter of minutes.

-Sure, it’ll only take you two hours to get to Sacramento from San Francisco, but even so, you’ll want to set aside more than one day for California’s State Capital.
+Sure, it’ll only take you two hours to get to Sacramento from San Francisco, but even so, you may want to set aside more than one day for California’s State Capital.
 Check into HI Sacramento and spend a night in a Victorian mansion, spot some street art on a stroll around town, taste the famous local produce at dozens of certified farmers’ markets, eat your way through local restaurants, and earn some indie cred at the city’s niche nightspots.

 The Megabus picks up in downtown San Francisco and will get you to Sacramento in about two hours.
-Book your ticket in advance to get the best deal (tickets go for as little as $1 each way – that’s half the cost of a city bus ride in San Francisco).
+Book your ticket in advance to get the best deal (tickets go for as little as $1 each way – that’s less than the cost of a city bus ride in San Francisco).
 The Megabus will drop you off a short walk from the University/65th Light Rail Station, where you can grab a Gold Line train to the 8th and H Street station.
 The hostel’s just a few blocks away at H and 10th Streets.